data2health/informatics-playbook/docs/chapters/chapter_3.md

 ### 4. Add metadata that encourages reuse of your educational resource

-Both the MIER and Harper metadata standards include metadata that is specific to reusing course material:
+Both the MIER and Harper-lite metadata standards include metadata that is specific to reusing course material:

 1. What is the Licensing?
 Is the resource available to be repurposed by others?